Why Spots & Acne Can Occur At Any Age

 There is no doubt that stress impacts virtually all areas of the body, including your hormones, and when you’re stressed, the adrenal gland makes the stress hormone cortisol.

 It releases it out into the body to help the body deal with stress, BUT a tiny bit of testosterone leaks out with it.
-For a woman, this male hormone can drive the oil glands to produce more oil—the root cause of breakouts.
+For a woman, this male hormone can drive the oil glands to produce more oil and that is the root cause of breakouts.

 2. Pollution